haroohie-club/HaroohieSite/content/chokuretsu/patch/sidebar/de.md

 icon: fa6-solid:triangle-exclamation
 unwrap: true
 ---
 **DeSmuME** should not be used due to graphical and audio emulation issues.
 Please use melonDS instead!
+AUF WIEDERSEHEN
 ::

 <hr/>